 Customer Service Representative (CSR) Fraud

-A form of insider fraud, Customer Service Representative fraud consists of insiders in customer service who have privileged access to a wide range of customer accounts, performing fraudulent activities which impact an organization’s brand reputation or cause financial loss.
+A form of insider fraud, Customer Service Representative fraud consists of insiders in customer service.
+They have privileged access to a wide range of customer accounts.
+As a result, performing fraudulent activities which impact an organization’s brand reputation or cause financial loss.

-A mature UEBA solution allows ingestion of data from a wide range of sources including ticketing systems, VoIP phone data, badge access data, workstation events and network events which are linked to the user identity.
-This allows detection of CSR fraud scenarios including abnormal data transfer and unusual pattern of activities, such as customer profile changes without corresponding ticketing or service request, malicious in-bound or out-bound phone activity, session time, etc.
+A mature UEBA solution allows ingestion of data from a wide range of sources.
+This includes ticketing systems, VoIP phone data, badge access data, workstation events and network events which link to the user identity.
+This allows detection of CSR fraud scenarios including abnormal data transfer and unusual pattern of activities.
+In addition, customer profile changes without corresponding ticketing or service request, malicious in-bound or out-bound phone activity, session time, etc.

-Building on our industry-leading UEBA product, Gurucul has spun off a new product tailored to predict, detect and prevent fraud and other financial crimes.
+Gurucul has spun off a new product tailored to predict, detect and prevent fraud and other financial crimes.
 Gurucul Fraud Analytics provides a holistic risk-based approach for fraud detection of both internal and external users, using award-winning machine learning algorithms and an open big data architecture.
-Its data science architecture creates a unique risk score for each internal user, customer or provider entity, using context-driven sensors from public and private data and transactions.
+Its data science architecture creates a unique risk score for each internal user, customer or provider entity.
+It uses context-driven sensors from public and private data and transactions.
 It ingests both structured and unstructured data and aggregates risk context for intelligent predictive fraud detection.

-Gurucul Fraud Analytics can link data from a multitude of sources to provide a contextual view and to highlight anomalous transactions based on historic user and community profiles.
-It analyzes online and offline activity, including public records, contact center interactions, point of sale transactions, ATM transactions, and so on.
+Our Fraud Analytics platform can link data from a multitude of sources to provide a contextual view.
+In addition, it highlights anomalous transactions based on historic user and community profiles.
+It analyzes online and offline activity.
+This includes public records, contact center interactions, point of sale transactions, ATM transactions, and so on.
 Gurucul Fraud Analytics mines and normalizes data and then creates a risk score for fraud and abuse.
-It’s used for real-time decision making or batch scoring of an event.
+It’s best for real-time decision making or batch scoring of an event.
 It also can provide scores and risk factors for other systems to use in a decision.